Navigation

 Preparing for bunion surgery

+Your surgeon will explain how to prepare for your operation.
+If you smoke, you should stop.
+This is because smoking makes you more likely to get a wound infection and slows down how quickly your bone heals.
 Bunion surgery is usually done as a day-case operation.
-This means you have the operation and can go home on the same day.
-In certain cases, your surgeon may recommend that you stay in hospital overnight.
+This means you have the operation and go home on the same day.
+Sometimes your surgeon may recommend that you stay in hospital overnight.
 This might be because:

-You have the choice to have bunion surgery under local or general anaesthesia, but it’s more common to have it under general anaesthesia.
-This means you’ll be asleep during the operation.
-A local anaesthetic will be used at the same time to numb your foot and reduce the amount of general anaesthetic that’s needed.
+You may have bunion surgery under local or general anaesthesia.
+With general anaesthesia you’ll be asleep during the operation.
+A local anaesthetic will be also used to numb your foot and reduce the amount of general anaesthetic that’s needed.
+If you decide to have a general anaesthetic, you’ll be advised when to stop eating and drinking.

 Your surgeon will discuss with you what will happen before, during and after your surgery.
 If you’re unsure about anything, don’t be afraid to ask.
 No question is too small.
 It’s important that you feel fully informed so you’re happy to give your consent for the operation to go ahead.
 You’ll be asked to do this by signing a consent form.

-What are the alternatives?
+What are the alternatives to bunion surgery?

-If you have a bunion, your GP or podiatrist may recommend several other treatments before opting for surgery.
+If you have a bunion, your GP or podiatrist may recommend several other bunion treatments before opting for surgery.
 These include:

 • taking over-the-counter painkillers such as paracetamol and ibuprofen to ease pain and swelling